-Similarly, we carry out the Nemenyi test on the results of TLF with other methods (one by one) at the right-tailed by considering significance level $\alpha=0.025$ (i.e. 97.5\% significance level) as shown in Fig.~\ref{fig:nemenyitest}.
-The Nemenyi test results (see Fig.~\ref{fig:nemenyitest}) indicate that TLF performs significantly better than the other techniques (at $p<0.025$) on all datasets except one case marked as down arrow.
+} where $x=\frac{d}{s}$, mean $\mu=0$ and standard deviation $\sigma=1$.
+The performance of TLF is significantly better than Q if p is lower than p(ref) which is 0.025 in our case.
+For MTDS, ATDS, and BTDS scenarios, the Nemenyi test results indicate that TLF performs significantly better than the other techniques (at $p<0.025$) on all datasets.